Strangedip/EliteSchool/README.md

 # EliteSchool
-backend and forntend for personal project EliteSchool
+backend springboot and frontend angular18 for personal project - EliteSchool